MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 ## Download reports

 Each report and table have a download option that allows you to download the background data for the report that you see on the screen in Excel format.
-Where the displayed report is limited to the top five to ten rows, the downloaded report will have up to 2000 top records.
+Where the displayed report is limited to the top five to ten rows, the downloaded report will have up to 3,000 top records.

-Downloading a report will allow you to see reports from a broader range of time.
+Downloading a report allows you to see reports from a broader range of time.
 The report is downloaded as an Excel spreadsheet based on the selected date filter.
-If you chose the past 7, 14, or 31 days, the spreadsheet would have an individual tab for each day.
+If you choose the past 28 days, the spreadsheet will have an individual tab for each day.
 The past 12 months download will have a tab for each month.

 >[!NOTE]
 > New query analytics doesn't show Top 10 no-result queries and Top abandoned search terms, but you can still get these reports by switching to old query analytics.